 You will find all this and much more valuable information in T4A’s Self-Drive Guide for Botswana.
 On T4A’s paper map of Botswana you will see travel time information for the entire road network, be it on tar, gravel or sand!

 Some of the roads in Zambia are badly potholed and you definitely need a 4WD to explore the national parks which are the true gems of the country.
 However, it is possible to visit beautiful places like Livingstone and the Victoria Falls in a sedan vehicle.
+We’ve recently released a paper map on Zambia, making it the most up-to-date guide on this country.

 For exploring Malawi and Mozambique a 4WD is most definitely advisable as the roads aren’t always in the best condition and you won’t be able to explore far off the beaten track without one.
 However, there are some exquisite places that you will still be able to reach with a sedan.
+See the T4A Mozambique paper map to plot your route.

 There are many beautiful destinations in Zimbabwe to reach with your street car.
 One of these is Kariba, from where you can take a houseboat and cruise along the shores for days and view game grazing nearby on the banks of the lake.
 Most people will feel they need a 4WD to explore Mana Pools, one of the most beautiful and special places in Southern Africa.
 However, I have seen even a Mini Golf get into Mana!